• Skip to primary navigation

 • Kosher Salt - I much prefer kosher salt to table salt because it is much easier to regulate.
 If you opt to use table salt, use just ¾ teaspoon in the dough and be a bit more judicious when seasoning the fried pancakes.

-• Green Onions - Also known as scallions, green onions are a staple in my fridge.
+• Green Onions - Also known as scallions, these alliums are a staple in my fridge.
 They're inexpensive, easy to regrow, and milder than regular onions.
 Use both the whites and the greens - the whites will have a more pungent onion taste, while the greens are a beautiful color and are softly flavored.

 • Sesame Oil - This is a yummy, nutty flavored oil that imparts a lot of flavor.
-If at all possible, grab yourself a bottle.
+If at all possible, grab yourself a bottle of the toasted variety.
 You'll start using it as a flavor enhancer all the time!

 • Soy Sauce - If you are gluten free, opt for Tamari.
 If you are soy free, coconut aminos (which are also gluten free) or liquid aminos will work just as well.